Discover the benefits of cryotherapy

 Exposure to cold temperatures can increase levels of adiponectin.
 One study found adiponectin levels increase by 70% after cold exposure.
-This is important as adiponectin is a protein involved in blood glucose regulation, with low levels found in insulin resistance .
+This is important as adiponectin is a protein involved in blood glucose regulation, with low levels found in people who suffer from insulin resistance .

 In rat studies, cold exposure increases glucose uptake in the peripheral tissues – (by enhancing glucose oxidation via insulin-independent pathways).
-Thus, cold exposure may be beneficial during a fast, as fasting can cause peripheral insulin resistance.
+Thus, cold exposure may be beneficial for you during a fast.
+This is because fasting can cause peripheral insulin resistance.

 Enhances Detox Pathways

-One study found that people who regularly swim in ice cold water had relatively high levels of reduced glutathione, an antioxidant that’s vital for detoxing.
+One study found that people who regularly swim in ice cold water had relatively high levels of reduced glutathione, an antioxidant that is vital for detoxing.

 Cryotherapy can enhance antioxidant status, allowing the body to deal with free radicals more effectively.

-Lymphatic system is a network of Vessels that help take away waste, bacteria, and microbes, but have no pump, and can only be moved by muscle contractions, such as those during vasoconstriction and shivering
+The Lymphatic system is a network of Vessels that help take away waste, bacteria, and microbes, but it has no pump.
+So it can only do this job by performing muscle contractions, such as those during vasoconstriction and shivering

 Strengthens the Nervous System